GleViDe/BaSP-M2023/README.md

 # Become a Software Professional 2023

+The company MEGA ROCKET SA is a gym with partners and employees that asked us for the development of a web system that facilitates the monthly management of its schedule grid and the coaches in charge of each class, in such a way that their members can sign up dynamic without exceeding the available quotas.The system has a main screen (Landing) with different sections, and which is contained in this repository.

-Course to become a software professional in web/mobile programming technologies.
-Here you will find a brief description of the development and activities during the development of the course.
+In this course to become a software professional in web/mobile programming technologies, you will find a brief description of the development and activities during the development of the course.

 ## What will I find inside this repository?
 Inside here are the files of the project of the web page based on the landing page of the Figma screenflow.
 They are divided into weeks:
 - Week-02 merely contains the semantic structure of the web page.
 - Week-03 contains this HTML structure styled with CSS using the pixel perfect method.
+- Week-04 contains this HTML structure styled with CSS using Responsive design with Mobile First method.
+You can find this design in https://glevide.github.io/BaSP-M2023/Week-04/index.html

 ## Technology contained in this repository

 Until now, you will find:
 - HTML
 - CSS with the pixel perfect method
+- CSS with Responsive design with Mobile First method

 ## Development of the course through the weeks